maximeparent/MP_RocketElevator_API/README.md

 - password are now stronger
 - new register need a strong password now
 - all APIs are updated and secured
+- SSL (flexible) is now active on cloudflare
 -

 - The vulnerability security manual : vulnerability_review_MP.pdf